How to Use This Site as a Template

 Each page lives in its own folder as index.html.
 This is what gives you clean URLs like /resume instead of /resume.html — GitHub Pages serves a folder's index.html automatically.
 The home page is the one exception: index.html at the root already gets a clean URL, so it stays there.

-Each page has its own CSS file. main.css handles everything shared — the nav bar, footer, colors, and base typography.
-If you want to change the look of just the resume page, you only touch resume.css.
+Each page has its own CSS file. main.css handles everything shared — the nav bar, footer, colors, dark mode, and base typography.
+If you want to change the look of just one page, you only touch that page's CSS file.

 Because pages are nested in folders, asset paths use ../ or ../../ prefixes depending on depth.
 A page at resume/index.html references assets as ../assets/css/main.css.
 A note at notes/example-note/index.html uses ../../assets/css/main.css.
 Nav links use absolute paths like /resume and /notes so they work correctly from any depth.